harsmac/harsmac.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am a Machine Learning Researcher focused on enhancing the robustness of neural networks by evaluating and addressing challenges posed by adversarial perturbations, image corruptions, and background variations.
-Recently awarded a PhD from EPFL under the supervision of Prof. Pascal Frossard and Prof. Michael Herzog, I have developed various methodologies to uncover biases and fortify the robustness of deep neural networks to distribution shifts.
+I am an AI Researcher and Machine Learning Specialist with expertise in developing and deploying robust deep learning models for various applications.
+My focus includes enhancing model performance against adversarial attacks, and out-of-distribution scenarios.
+Recently awarded a PhD from EPFL, I have implemented machine learning and AI systems that address real-world challenges in computer vision, natural language processing, and multi-modal learning.
+My experience spans data preprocessing, model training, parallelization, and evaluation in various testing environments.